-Key takeaways in this post:
+Key takeaways in this post about public health communication campaigns:

 As healthcare costs rise, many hospitals are working to improve community health.
 One of the most effective ways to make that happen is through a robust public health communication campaign.